o-p-n/infra/README.md

 * `kind` (for `local`), version 0.27.0 or later
 * `kubectl`, version 1.31 or later

 In addition, an up-to-date copy of the state backend and its associated passphrase are needed.
-Both are maintained separate from this repository at present.
+Both are maintained separate from this repository.

 ## DEPLOYING